 The greater the use of renewables, the fewer charge points are required to rely on the grid at all.
 For example, solar panels installed on the charging stations’ property can be used to charge the sites’ local storage batteries, allowing EVs to be charged without adding additional demand to the grid.
 The energy stored in the batteries can also relieve strain on the power infrastructure during peak demand periods.

 ElaadNL, the knowledge and innovation center in the field of smart charging infrastructure in the Netherlands, has already put renewables – solar and wind – into action, combined with smart EV charging energy management.

-They are balancing the energy demands of 57 charge points, reducing total demand, and leveraging clean energy.
+They are balancing the energy demands of dozens of charge points, reducing total demand, and leveraging clean energy.
 Furthermore, they’re getting real-time insights about the charging station uptime and alerts when things go wrong.